X

 A letter issued by the British government favoring the establishment of a national home for the Jewish People began the process of fulfilling Bible prophecy concerning Israel in these last days.

 The consequences of that letter, the Balfour Declaration of 1917, still reverberate around the world today.
-In fact, Palestinian President Mahmoud Abbas would like to sue Britain over this letter.
+In fact, Palestinian President Mahmoud Abbas has previously stated he would like to sue Britain over this letter.

-A few years ago, he told the UN General Assembly:
+A number of years ago, he told the UN General Assembly:

 “We ask Great Britain, as we approach 100 years since this infamous declaration, to draw the necessary lessons and to bear its historic, legal, political, material and moral responsibility for the consequences of this declaration, including an apology to the Palestinian people for the catastrophes, misery and injustice this declaration created and to act to rectify these disasters and remedy its consequences, including by the recognition of the state of Palestine.
 This is the least Great Britain can do.”